C2Meng/my-wix-collab-project/README.md

 4. Muhammad Adiputra bin Norabadi
 5. Chan Chuan Meng

-Repository link for Wix Website: https://github.com/C2Meng/boujee-cafe (read 'edit-log')
+Activities and repository link of Boujee Cafe Wix website design: https://github.com/C2Meng/boujee-cafe (read 'edit-log')

 As for the documentation of activities for Figma and the user manual, refer to: